FarronF/limerick-council-meetings/meetings/2019/11/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 9th October 2019.md

 appointing suitably qualified consultants to prepare a Sports & Recreation

 Strategy for the Council.
-This strategy will examine the need for new facilities.--- 8
+This strategy will examine the need for new facilities.
+---
+8

 It will also carry out a review of current facilities by the Local Authority in the